 For the Filling :

-- Using fingers, mix well so that the mixture takes the form of breadcrumbs and binds to a certain extent.
+- Sieve the flour.
+Mix the 5 tsp of oil/ ghee with the maida.
+Using fingers, mix well so that the mixture takes the form of breadcrumbs and binds to a certain extent.

 - Now add some water and knead lightly.

-- Now mash the khoya and fry it in a kadhai / deep pan till light brown in color.
+- Now mash the khoya and roast it in a kadhai / deep pan till light brown in color.
+Stir constantly or the mava might burn.

 - Add sugar and cardamom powder into the khoya and mix well.